Justin Posey locations mentioned in Beyond the Maps Edge

 The Weepul Winners

-• Emily Gray Junior High School, Arizona – The junior high in Tucson is again the scene, as this chapter describes a school contest involving “Weepuls” (craft pom-pom toys).
+• Emily Gray Junior High School, Arizona VERIFIED – The junior high in Tucson is again the scene, as this chapter describes a school contest involving “Weepuls” (craft pom-pom toys).
 The name appears in the text along with the school.
-The competition and camaraderie happen on campus (in classrooms or assemblies).
-Importance: Primary (the events – a fundraiser or contest that the narrator’s team wins – occur at the school).

 The Minority Mix-up

-• Sabino High School, Arizona – The high school in northeast Tucson that the narrator attends, mentioned by name.
-The chapter revolves around a mix-up or misunderstanding at school (possibly regarding the narrator’s surname or ethnicity).
-Sabino High is the setting of these events (likely an assembly or form the school handled incorrectly).
-Importance: Primary (chapter events take place at the high school).
+• Sabino High School, Arizona VERIFIED – The high school in northeast Tucson that the narrator attends, mentioned by name.
+The chapter revolves around a mix-up or misunderstanding at school (regarding the narrator’s ethnicity).

 The Midnight Menace